Ph.D., Art Education, University of Oregon

-Aaron Knochel is Assistant Professor of Art Education in the Penn State School of Visual Arts and an Embedded Researcher at the Art & Design Research Incubator (ADRI) in the College of Arts & Architecture at The Pennsylvania State University.
-He has presented his research at a range of national and international conferences including the National Art Education Association National Convention and at the International Society for Education through Art World Congress most recently in Daegu, South Korea.
-Knochel was chosen as a 2011 Digital Media and Learning Summer Research Institute Fellow funded by the MacArthur Foundation.
-Knochel's research focuses on the intersections between art education, social theory, and media studies.
+Dr. Aaron D. Knochel is an assistant professor of art education in the Penn State School of Visual Arts, and an embedded researcher at the Art and Design Research Incubator (ADRI) in the College of Arts and Architecture at Penn State.
+He has presented his research at a range of national and international conferences, including the National Art Education Association National Convention and the International Society for Education through Art World Congress most recently in Daegu, South Korea.
+Dr. Knochel was chosen as a 2011 Digital Media and Learning Summer Research Institute Fellow funded by the MacArthur Foundation.
+His research focuses on the intersections between art education, social theory, and media studies.
 From community-based media production to participatory do-it-yourself digital fabrication, his interests follow the complexities of civic engagement both through art and design and through network connectivity.
-Recent grant funded research projects include a National Science Foundation Eager Maker grant for M.A.K.E.
-3D (NSF award #1623494) a deployable makerspaces exploring interdisciplinary making and 3D printing technologies and a Penn State Philadelphia Center Seeding Change grant focused on designing public monuments through participatory action research and co-design social practices.
-Publications include articles in Studies in Art Education, Visual Arts Research, The International Journal of Education through Art, and Kairos.
-Generally, he tries to live up to his @artisteducator twitter bio: artist-teacher-visual culture researcher-digital media flaneur-novice hacker and pixel stacker.

-Christopher Schulte is Assistant Professor and Undergraduate Coordinator of Art Education in the School of Visual Arts at Penn State University.
+Dr. Christopher Schulte is an assistant professor and undergraduate coordinator of art education in the School of Visual Arts at Penn State.
 He is also an Innovator in Residence with the College of Arts and Architecture's Center for Pedagogy in Arts and Design.
-Schulte earned his BA and MA in Art Education from the University of Northern Iowa (2004, 2006) and his Ph.D. in Art Education from Penn State University (2012).
-Prior to joining the Art Education faculty at Penn State, Schulte held faculty appointments at the University of Northern Iowa (2006-2009, 2014-2015) and the University of Georgia (2012-2014), where he served as Co-Chair and Graduate Coordinator, as well as affiliate faculty with UGA's Interdisciplinary Qualitative Studies program.
-Schulte's research has appeared in handbooks and other edited volumes, as well as national and international journals in art education, early childhood studies, and qualitative studies.
-He is the editor of Ethics and Research With Young Children: 'New' Perspectives (Bloomsbury, 2019) and co-editor with Christine Marmé Thompson of Communities of Practice: Art, Play, and Aesthetics in Early Childhood (Springer, 2018).
-Schulte is also editor of the International Journal of Education & the Arts, former chairperson of the Seminar for Research in Art Education (SRAE), and currently serves as a standing and guest reviewer for several journals, including Studies in Art Education, Visual Arts Research, Bank Street Occasional Papers, Journal of Curriculum and Pedagogy, and the International Journal of Qualitative Studies in Education.
+Prior to joining the art education faculty at Penn State, Dr. Schulte held faculty appointments at the University of Northern Iowa and the University of Georgia, where he served as co-chair and graduate coordinator, as well as affiliate faculty with UGA's Interdisciplinary Qualitative Studies program.
+His research has appeared in handbooks and other edited volumes, as well as national and international journals in art education, early childhood studies, and qualitative studies.